 When the amount of information needing to be processed came to exceed human capabilities, the computer appeared on the scene ... when the need for global communication came to exceed the limits set by language barriers, the spread of English accelerated, transforming existing patterns of international communication (Philipson ix).

 Indeed, English has proven to be a highly practical language for the collection of data.
-But we are not only concerned with an involuntary process.
+But it would be a mistake to assume that we are dealing with a merely involuntary process.

 A university is not an isolated institution that merely educates: it also supplies a want.
 So in order to understand the impact of English on the world inside academia, we must investigate the reasons why it is English – and not, say, French - that appeals to the world outside of academia.
 Sue Wright (Wright 162) mentions twelve factors of which I will briefly rephrase eight, since they are relevant to the spread of English in universities: